 Both the trade in hydrocarbons and the transportation of gas and liquids is a dollarized activity in Bolivia.
 The cost of transportation is denominated in US dollars and shippers make payment in US dollars.

+The tariff approved by SIRESE is intended to cover reasonable and prudent expenses (administration, operation, maintenance, depreciation, taxes (excluding Value Added Tax), the SIRESE levy and interest payable on long term debt) plus a return on equity, established for the first ten years as 12.5%, plus the average US dollar inflation rate for the past four years, as published by the International Monetary Fund.
+The regulations provide for a 60/40 debt-to-equity capital structure for the purpose of calculating the return on equity.

-SIRESE reviews transportation tariffs every four years.
-These tariffs can be adjusted during that period only as a result of changes in tax legislation.
+SIRESE reviews transportation tariffs every four years, meaning that Transredes’ tariff will be reviewed in 2001.
+Between regular tariff revisions, tariffs can also be adjusted as a result of changes in tax legislation.

-During the first four years (from 1997 – 2001, the “Transition Period”), the Bolivian Government requires that the cost of transportation services be held at a specific artificially low level to allow all participants in the energy markets in Bolivia to gradually make adjustments in anticipation of an economically-based tariff.
+During the first four years a pipeline operates under its concessions (for Transredes, from 1997 – 2001, the “Transition Period”), the Bolivian Government requires that the cost of transportation services be held at a specific artificially low level to allow all participants in the energy markets in Bolivia to gradually make adjustments in anticipation of an economically-based tariff.

 The table below shows Transredes’ current tariff levels: